fromage-fraser/dd-gui/README.md

   rage resource is the blood reserve.
 Werewolf rage rises in wolf or direwolf form, drains outside those forms, and becomes compulsive above 90.
-At level 100 and above, ordinary hunger/thirst bars are hidden while a Vampire's `BLOOD` or a Werewolf's `RAGE` remains available.
+At level 100 and above, ordinary hunger/thirst bars are hidden while a Vampire's `BLOOD` or a Werewolf's `RAGE` remains available; these gauges are the sole character-sheet display for those resources.
 The gauges are also hidden on older servers that do not provide the relevant current/maximum fields.
   Character conditions appear
   in a compact portrait grid of touching 19px square black tiles with dark-red edges that starts at the lower-right, fills five icons right-to-left, and wraps